Sato hyperfunctions via relative Dolbeault cohomology

 Note that the morphisms of the above Mayer-Vietoris sequence

 are defined by sending $u$ to $u \oplus u$ and $u \oplus v$ to $u - v$, respectively, for which the choices of sign, i.e., either $u-v$ or $v - u$, is determined by taking our choice of the orientation of fibers of $T^*_NM$ into account.
-Let $i:Y \hra X$ be a closed embedding.
-Then we have the canonical sheaf morphism
+Let $i:Y \hra X$ be the closed embedding.
+Then we have the canonical sheaf morphism $\scO_X \to i_*\scO_Y$, which induces the morphism